sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 ### overlapping opcodes

-Supposing the instruction decoder needs to see all 32 bits if it could turn out to be a 32-bit instruction, a compressed instruction doesn't strictly have to be limited to the first 16 bits just because it's compressed.
+Supposing the instruction decoder must see all 32 bits of the current instruction in case it turns out to be a 32-bit instruction, a 16-bit instruction at that position doesn't strictly have to be limited to the first 16 bits.
 It could decode instruction arguments from anywhere in the 32-bit word even if it is marked as a 16-bit instruction.
 It just has to loop back and do this a second time, decoding different bits, if the first instruction was compressed (or if something branched to the odd 16-bit offset of that 32-bit instruction packet, or if an exception has to resume there).

-And if you can jumble the bits up like this, you can also overlap them.
-This is already fairly typical of instruction compression where the destination and the first source register are logically overlapped (sometimes denoted as the `Rsd` operand):
+And if you can jumble the bits up like this then you can also overlap them.
+This is already fairly typical within a single instruction where the destination and the first source register are logically overlapped and decoded from the same bits (sometimes denoted as the `Rsd` operand):
 <svg viewbox="-1 -1 800 126">
   <defs>
     {%- for opc in (0..1) -%}